mil/School/notes/PHIL-4224/What-Is-The-Value-Of-Knowledge/Zagzebski-The-Search-For-Epistemic-Good.md

     * Based in a love of truth = Admirable
     * Constituted in part by a true belief = Desirable
 - New Gettier Probelm
+    * Desirable & Admirable is what makes K valuable
+        - Desirable:  (TB)
+            * True beliefs are good/valuable in the sense of being good for you.
+            * Ex: Find out wife is cheating on you <--- not desirable
+                - Are desirable because -- where roanokae airport is <-- desirable , helps you achieve sucess
+        - Admirable:  (J)
+            * Credit ot the agent/subject
+            * The A/S does something, earns their knowledge/praise/blame
+            * Knowledge is worked for
     * Admirable but not desirable belief
         - Leaves on the tree
     * Lucky is admirable but not desirable